 Killing the Clean Power Plan is like having your health insurance discontinued after starting treatment for a chronic illness.
 A recent study from Syracuse University found the repeal could mean a 45 percent increase in the unhealthy sulfur dioxide pollution that forms haze in our parks, harming community and visitor health.
 According to the same study, keeping the Clean Power Plan in place would prevent up to 3,600 premature deaths and 90,000 asthma attacks by 2030.

-By moving to repeal this plan, Administrator Pruitt is putting a false and tired fossil-fuel-driven agenda over the health of families, communities and our national parks, jeopardizing our tourism economy in the process.
-His actions continue the administration’s dangerous systemic assaults on protections for our air, water, land and climate.
+By moving to repeal or weaken this plan, the EPA is putting a false and tired fossil-fuel-driven agenda over the health of families, communities and our national parks, jeopardizing our tourism economy in the process.
+These actions continue the Trump administration’s dangerous and systemic assaults on protections for our air, water, land and climate.

-The consequences of a repeal would be severe.
+The consequences of repealing or gutting the rule would be severe.
 Nothing is immune from climate change, from snow-dependent wolverines and lynx at Yellowstone to the coastlines ravaged by intensified hurricanes in 2017 to historic sites like Harriet Tubman Underground Railroad National Monument where rising water levels threaten the park’s integrity.
 Climate change threatens the namesake features at national parks like Glacier, Joshua Tree and Saguaro and native plant and wildlife species at other parks like Big Bend and Shenandoah.
 Every park is at risk.

 To limit the harm to national parks — and people — we must reduce climate pollution from power plants, as laid out in the Clean Power Plan.
 It’s a move Americans support.
 Recent polling from Yale University shows that the majority of Americans in all 50 states strongly support the setting of strict carbon emission limits on coal-fired power plants.

 While this plan won’t fix the problem on its own, it is a critical step in the right direction.
-It’s time for the Environmental Protection Agency to do its job and actually protect the environment by swiftly implementing the Clean Power Plan, for the health of the public, our planet and our national parks.
+It’s time for the Environmental Protection Agency to do its job and actually protect the environment by swiftly implementing the Clean Power Plan in its original form, for the health of the public, our planet and our national parks.

 16,000 Spoke Out Against the Repeal of the Clean Power Plan